Spheres and Projections for $\mathrm{Out}(F_n)$: Mapping class groups in

 \subsection{Uniqueness of position}

-We now show the uniqueness statement for tight minimal position in order to finish the proof of Theorem~\ref{thm:map-in-out}. \begin{lemma} Suppose that $\varphi$ is in tight minimal position with respect to $\Sigma$.
-Then the induced binding arc system is determined by the homotopy classes of $\Sigma$ and $\varphi$. \end{lemma} \begin{proof} By Lemma~\ref{lem:existence-uniqueness-minimal-intersection-curves}, the homotopy classes of $\Sigma$ and $\varphi$ determine a unique minimal position of $\varphi(\beta)$.
-By Lemma~\ref{lem:minpos-arcs}, all $\varphi(a)$ which intersect $\Sigma$ also have a unique minimal position (in the sense of which complementary components of $\widetilde{W}_n$ they cross).
-By condition 2) of tight minimal position the same is true for those $\varphi(a)$ which are disjoint from $\Sigma$.
+We now show the uniqueness statement for tight minimal position which is the central tool in the proof of Theorem~\ref{thm:map-in-out}.

+\begin{lemma} Suppose that $\varphi$ is in ($A_0$-)tight minimal position with respect to $\Sigma$.
+Then the homotopy class of the binding arc system $\varphi^{-1}(\Sigma)$ is determined by the homotopy classes of $\Sigma$ and $\varphi$. \end{lemma} In the situation described in the lemma we call $\varphi^{-1}(\Sigma)$ the \emph{induced arc system}. \begin{proof} To clear up notation, we will refer to $(A_0)$-tight minimal position simply as tight minimal position in this proof, considering $A_0$ as fixed.
+By Lemma~\ref{lem:existence-uniqueness-minimal-intersection-curves}, the homotopy classes of $\Sigma$ and $\varphi$ determine a unique minimal position of $\varphi(\beta)$.
+By Lemma~\ref{lem:minpos-arcs}, all $\varphi(a)$ ($a\in A_0$) which intersect $\Sigma$ also have a unique minimal position (in the sense of which complementary components of $\widetilde{W}_n$ they cross).
+By condition ii) of tight minimal position the same is true for those $\varphi(a)$ which are disjoint from $\Sigma$.